 EZA targets South Africa by tracking the MSCI South Africa Index, which focuses on publicly traded securities in the South African equity market.
 Some of the top holdings include MTN Group, Sasol LTD, and Naspers LTD. Some of the top sectors represented in the fund are Financials, Materials, Telecommunications, and Consumer Discretionary.

 GAF - SPDR S&P Emerging Middle East & Africa ETF

 And if you have any questions or concerns, be sure to consult a financial professional, such as a broker or advisor.
-However, once you are comfortable with these Africa ETFs, then it’s only matter of calling your broker (unless you trade online).
-And once you do make your choice, then good luck with all of your trades.
+However, once you are comfortable with these Africa ETFs, it’s only a matter of calling your broker (unless you trade online).